Klortiz/cse15l-lab-reports/lab4.md

 > It's a big image so you know where this competition actually starts among all the easy-to-get-lost pictures in this lab report.

 ## 4) Log into ieng6.
-- I opened Visual Studio Code's terminal using `Ctrl + back-quote`.
+- I opened Visual Studio Code's terminal using `Ctrl + back-quote`
 - Typed `ssh` `cs15lwi23[your unique letters here]@ieng6.ucsd.edu`
 - Pressed `<Enter>`
-> Note that, if I didn't hava an ssh key, I would've had to:
+> Note that if I didn't have an ssh key, I would've had to:
 > - Type password.
 > - Press `<Enter>`